ostracod/ostracode-old/languageDocumentation/statements.md

 * Field statement in one of the following contexts:
     * `interfaceT` special
     * `featureT` special
-* `methodT` special

-Asserts that the visibility of the parent member is `$vis`.
+Asserts that the visibility of the parent field is `$vis`.
 The default visibility is 1.

 ### Shield Statements: